paulcomte/website/content/blog/2023-03-24-a-protocol-system.md

 | :--------------------: | :------------: | :------------: | :------------: | :-------------: |
 | <u>**field_type**</u>  |     string     |     string     |     string     |     uint64      |

+## Sample implementation

+You can check out the [GitHub wiki](https://github.com/paulcomte/babel/wiki) to have more details on an example implementation.

 ## Future ?

-If I ever get the time to work on my protocol system, I would definitely write a file parser to create packets from simple json files
+If I ever get the time to work on my protocol system, I would definitely write a file parser to create packets from simple json files.